LeonM789/3-Layer-Perceptron-Neural-Network/README.md

 ## ⚖️ License

-This code is released under the MIT License.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 <br>